 Today is the last day of 2020.
-Covid 19 will be remembered as the international event of this year.
-In February, I had wanted to write Covid 19 related articles but unfortunately due to unforseen events and procrastination, I did not update my website.
+Covid 19 had been the event of this year.
+In February, I wanted to write Covid 19 related articles, but unfortunately, I did not update my website due to unforeseen circumstances and procrastination.

 Last Thursday, I was invited to give a zoom lecture on cholesterol with my church fellowship.
 Attendees were all adults, mostly 50s and above.
 I took the reference to the talk from my department lipid CPG.
 After that, we had a lively Q&A session.
 I sensed there was significant anxiety about how much attention a person should pay in managing cholesterol and the role it plays in cardiovascular disease.
 I think the concern is due to the exposure cholesterol gets from media, regular health screenings and promotion of cholesterol lowering drugs and food by healthcare professionals.
 To put the cholesterol issue back in perspective, I sent out this message to the fellowship group below.